 The last train we could catch from Glasgow got us in to Fort William at 10.30 pm giving us enough time to cycle to the campsite in darkness, set up our tent, eat some dinner and be tucked into bed by midnight.

 Ben Nevis the next day was definitely the highlight of our trip.
-The route was long and pristine with some heavy snow on the top!
-Finally reaching our final peak we celebrated with a can of Irn-Bru at the summit and then ran back down before we froze.
+The route was long and pristine with some heavy snow at the top.
+Eventually reaching our final peak we celebrated with a can of Irn-Bru at the summit and then ran back down before we froze.
 Returning back to our campsite at 6pm we had enough time to shower and cycle into town for some scotch, a vegan haggis and a big curry!

 Our Three Peaks by Bike Challenge – One Crazy Adventure!

 Thank you so much for joining us on this adventure, It was a long time in the making and it’s something we’ll never forget.
-It’s still not too late to donate so please take a look at our Go Fund Me page here and help us raise as much money as possible.
+Together with your help we were able to raise just under £1,200 for a fantastic cause – well done everyone!

 Now we’ve returned we have so much more time on our hand and we can’t wait to invest that into Veggie Vagabonds.
-With so many exciting ideas and plans you need to keep your eyes peeled!
+We have so many exciting ideas and plans you need to keep your eyes peeled!